blackpandan/configs/README.md

 - for vim after installation you will need to use ``:PlugInstall`` after opening vim

+- open up the .gitconfig in git folder and replace email and name with your own

 ## Info
 it install zsh, ohmyzsh, tmux, ohmytmux, and starfish